What is brachytherapy for prostate cancer?

 Physical activity

 You need to avoid doing heavy lifting or energetic physical activity for 2 to 3 days.
-The area between your legs can feel bruised and inflamed for a few days.
-Your doctor can prescribe painkillers to take.
+The area can feel bruised and swollen for a few days.
+Your GP, cancer doctor or pharmacist can advise you about painkillers.

 Side effects of brachytherapy for prostate cancer